Frequently Asked Questions

 Do I need to buy meals or does PTP provide them?

 PTP will supply light snacks and Skratch hydration at every aid station on the route.
 In addition to snacks, PTP will identify one aid station each day as the official lunch stop and will provide you with a free lunch, prepared by local Colorado FFA Foundation chapters.
 Full meals within each of the host communities are not included in your PTP entry cost and you should be prepared with cash to purchase community meals, coordinated by local organizations in each town.
-(A pancake breakfast is included in the Family Fun Ride).

 Food and drink provided at aid stations: